Three Ways to Ensure You’re Getting the Most from Training

 Right after a training session — no more than two to three days after your initial session — each trainee should have a conversation that covers these topics:

-- What specific topics were new to you?
+- What were specific topics new to you?

 - Summarize what you learned.